Greensboro, North Carolina: Early history

-Prior to the arrival of Europeans, the inhabitants of the area that became Greensboro were the Saura, a Siouan-speaking people.
-Other indigenous cultures had occupied this area for thousands of years, typically settling along the waterways, as did the early settlers.
+Prior to the arrival of Europeans, inhabitants of the area that became Greensboro were the Saura.
+Other indigenous cultures had occupied this area for thousands of years, typically settling along the waterways, as did the later European settlers.

 Quaker migrants from Pennsylvania, by way of Maryland, arrived at Capefair (now Greensboro) in about 1750.
 The new settlers began organized religious services affiliated with the Cane Creek Friends Meeting in Snow Camp in 1751.
 Three years later, 40 Quaker families were granted approval to establish New Garden Monthly Meeting.
 The action is recorded in the minutes of the Perquimans and Little River Quarterly Meeting on May 25, 1754: "To Friends at New Garden in Capefair", signed by Joseph Ratliff.
 The settlement grew rapidly over the next three years, adding members from as far away as Nantucket, Massachusetts.
 It soon became North Carolina's most important Quaker community and the mother of several other Quaker meetings established in the state and west of the Appalachians.

 After the Revolutionary War, the city of Greensboro was named for Major General Nathanael Greene, commander of the rebel American forces at the Battle of Guilford Court House on March 15, 1781.
 Although the Americans lost the battle, Greene's forces inflicted heavy casualties on the British Army of General Cornwallis.
 After the battle, Cornwallis withdrew his troops to a British coastal base in Wilmington.